drlukeparry/pyccx/README.rst

 * Control and monitoring the Calculix simulation execution
 * Processing and extraction of results obtained from Calculix

-A meshing class provides an interface with GMSH for performing the meshing routines and for associating boundary conditions with the elements/faces generated from geometrical CAD entities.
+A meshing infrastructure provides an interface with GMSH for performing the meshing routines and for associating physical boundary conditions with the elements/faces generated from geometrical entities obtained from CAD models, typically by importing .step files.

 The simulation class assembles the mesh and corresponding mesh identifier sets (Element, Nodal and Surfaces) in conjunction with the applied boundary conditions for each specified load-case within an analysis.
 The analysis